 The Foundation was in place for Seattle’s Mortar Board Alumni to grow in its mission of advancing scholarship, leadership and service.
 At July 2002 Mortar Board National Conference, national Mortar Board awarded the Mortar Board Alumni/Tolo Foundation the “Outstanding Alumni Chapter Award” in recognition of sustained excellence, outstanding accomplishments, and lifelong dedication to the ideals of Mortar Board Scholarship, Leadership, and Service.

-Mortar Board Alumni/Tolo Foundation’s membership is now regional, and its 2015 membership roster includes Mortar Board graduates from over 60 universities.
-The Foundation is now “alumni home” to four Mortar Board active chapters in the region – the University of Washington (Tolo Chapter), the University of Puget Sound (Otlah Chapter), Seattle Pacific University (Ivy Honorary), and Pacific Lutheran University (Black and Gold Chapter).
+Mortar Board Alumni/Tolo Foundation’s membership is now regional, and its 2020 membership roster includes Mortar Board graduates from over 60 universities.
+The Foundation is “alumni home” to the two Mortar Board collegiate chapters in the region – the University of Washington (Tolo Chapter) and the University of Puget Sound (Otlah Chapter).